 Some universities have their own halls of residence (colegios mayores) and student flats but places are limited.
 Look on the university website for information on university residences on and off campus as well as home stays with Spanish families.

 Rent for private accommodation varies from city to city.
 For example, for a shared room in a flat expect to pay around €350–600 per month in Madrid, or around €300 per month in Seville or Valencia.
 Nuroa is an accommodation search engine across Spain, or see our guide to renting in Spain.

 The cost of living in Spain also varies between cities and regions, with Madrid and Barcelona being the most expensive; budget for between €350 and €1,000 per month for all living expenses.

 Visas to study at a university in Spain

 If you’re from outside of the EU/EEA/Switzerland you’ll need to apply for a student visa from the Spanish embassy or consulate in your home country but only after you’ve been accepted onto a course at a Spanish university.
-You’ll also need proof of health insurance, sufficient funds to support yourself while you study in Spain (a letter from parents will suffice).
-You will also have to apply for an Autorización de Estancia por Estudios within 30 days of your arrival in Spain.
+You’ll also need proof of health insurance and sufficient funds to support yourself while you study in Spain (a letter from parents will suffice).
+You will have to apply for an Autorización de Estancia por Estudios within 30 days of your arrival in Spain.
 This gives you temporary right of residence.
 It can be renewed every year so long as you are doing well on your course.
 For more information, see Expatica’s guide to Spanish student visas and permits.

 Working while studying in Spain